Garante per la protezione dei dati personali (Italy) - 10053224

 Facts

-An individual (a data subject) ceased a cooperation, as commercial agent, with Selectra S.p.A. (a controller).
+An individual (the data subject) ceased a cooperation, as commercial agent, with Selectra S.p.A. (a controller).

 The data subject filed a complaint with the Italian DPA (Garante).
-They argued the controller remained the data subject’s business email active and accessed its content.
+In the complaint, they argued the controller remained the data subject’s business email active and accessed its content.

 In response, the controller explained they didn’t access the email box during a ongoing employment relationship.
-The mailbox backup was carried out automatically and the backup data was, by default, stored for three years after the termination of employment/collaboration.
-In case at hand, the controller decided to examine suspected exfiltration of business secrets by employees, including the data subject.
+The mailbox backup was carried out automatically and the backup data was, by default, stored for three years after the termination of the employment or collaboration.
+In the case at hand, the controller decided to examine the suspected exposure of business secrets by employees, including the data subject.
 The controller outsourced that task to a third party to issue an expert opinion.
-The third party accessed then the backup data.
+The third party then accessed the backup data.
 The data subject was also involved in the court proceedings for alleged violation of the controller’s business secrets.
 Lastly, the controller indicated that the email mailbox was deactivated.
 Further on, the controller also ceased to use the backup software too.

 Holding